-The TOE consists of at least one Firepower device (Firepower 1000 series) running the FTD software and one or more physical FMC devices running the FMC software or virtual devices running FMCv software as specified in Section 1.5 below.
+The TOE consists of at least one Firepower device (Firepower 4100/9300 series) running the FXOS and FTD software and one physical FMC device running the FMC software or virtual devices running FMCv software specified in section 1.5 below.
+The TOE includes the Cisco FTD, FMC, and FXOS software.
 Each instantiation of the TOE has two or more network interfaces and is able to filter IP traffic to and through those interfaces.

+The TOE can optionally connect to an NTP server via an IPsec tunnel for clock updates.
 If the TOE is to be remotely administered, the management station must connect using SSHv2.
-When the WebUI is used, a remote workstation with a TLS-enabled browser must be available.
+When web UI is used, a remote workstation with a TLS-enabled browser must be available.
 A syslog server can also be used to store audit records, and the syslog server must support syslog over TLS or IPsec.

 FTD supports two different TLS clients that send syslog messages to the external syslog server- FTD TLS client and FTD OS TLS Client.
 The FTD TLS Client is configured by the FMC and is the main audit system for audits generated by FTD.
 It sends audit events such as IPsec and login messages to the external syslog server.
+Mutual authentication is not supported.
 The FTD OS TLS client implementation is configured through the FTD's command line and sends audit events such as SSH login, console login, etc. to an external syslog server.
+Mutual authentication is not supported.

-The TOE is able to filter connections to/from these external connections using its IP traffic filtering, and can encrypt traffic where necessary using TLS, SSH, and/or IPsec.
+The TOE can filter connections to/from these external entities using its IP traffic filtering, and can encrypt traffic where necessary using TLS, SSH, and/or IPsec.
 The TOE uses X.509v3 certificates to support authentication for both IPsec and TLS, and the CA server in the Operational environment can be used to obtain digital certificates.

-The communication between the FMC software and the FTD in the Firepower appliance is protected by TLSv1.2.
+The communication between the FMC software and FTD in Firepower appliance is protected by TLSv1.2.
 Digital certificates from a CA server are obtained when certificates are used as the authentication method for VPN connection.
 The TOE protects peer-to-peer VPN connections between itself and VPN peers (connections can be initiated by the TOE or by the peer) using IPsec.